vivekpandey1222/Documentation/nagios.md

 Podman version 3.4.2 (This is optional otherwise,you can apply on base as well.)

+**Base**: "Base" refers to the basic state of your computer.
+When we say "apply some software or application to base," we are talking about the initial state or existing settings as they appear on your local machine.
+I mentioned about nagios"Which tells you that you can use podman or apply it to your own computer.

 # Podman

 Podman is an open-source container management tool that allows users to manage containers without the need for a container daemon.
 It is designed to be a lightweight, daemonless alternative to Docker.
 Podman provides a command-line interface (CLI) for managing containers, pods, and container images.

 **Before Install Podman check OS version (If version is 20.04 then add repository)**